VivekanandaReddy3/DeepOCR/README.md

 # DeepOCR
-This is my college team project.
+This is an open source project.